 In 2007 Gavan led the formation of sineQN (from the phrase sine qua non; the knowledge required to progress) a Strategy & Project Management consultancy which was, uniquely at the time, dedicated to technical project management.
 Aimed at projects where there was significant building services and Information Technology, combined with construction, Gavan led the team at sineQN to win lead roles on some of the largest data centre projects in Europe.
 These included the major retro-fit projects for CSC in Denmark and the UK as well as the largest data centre fit-out project at the time in Europe, for Barclays.
 He also led the project management of the largest green field new-build data centre at the time in the UK, for Lloyds Banking Group.
+These were the first data centres in Europe to achieve LEED Platinum (Barclays) and BREEAM Outstanding (Lloyds Banking Group).
 Gavan led the team that advised Digital Realty Trust on the development deal signed with HSBC to procure their major data centre build in the UK, as well as many other Digital Realty projects in the UK and the Netherlands.
 Long term clients also include Nokia, British Airways, Credit Suisse and US technology companies where sineQN continue to provide services.
 Gavan also led the sineQN team that was engaged to support the design management function of two of the largest data centre campuses in Europe.

-Key to Gavan’s modus operandi is the ability to respond rapidly to pan-European demands from clients.
+Key to Gavan’s modus operandi is his strategic ability to assemble A-teams, respond rapidly to pan-European requests from clients, and to manage deliverables to a high standard.
 This led to a full-time presence in various countries over the years to meet project requirements including in Germany, The Netherlands, Sweden, Finland, Switzerland, and the UAE, amongst other locations.

 Mark Ruff BEng (Hons) MBA